Florida Police Radio Encryption: Miami-Dade, Tampa Bay & Statewide Status

 South Florida

-Miami-Dade, Broward, and Palm Beach counties represent Florida's encryption epicenter.
-By 2021, most major agencies in the tri-county area had implemented full or substantial encryption, blocking the public from one of America's most monitored regions.
+Miami-Dade, Broward, and Palm Beach counties are Florida's most thoroughly encrypted region.
+By 2021 most major agencies in the tri-county area had gone fully or substantially dark, removing public scanner access across one of the most densely policed corridors in the country.

 - Miami-Dade: Fully encrypted